Meet attorney Mark A. Kille

 Today, Mark owns and operates Mingus Mountain Law Group PLLC, continuing his tradition of exclusive representation of injury victims.
 He is experienced at all levels of litigation, including arbitration, mediation, and trial.
 Coming from a large family, Mark naturally treats each client like family, and is honored to serve those suffering from injury, relentlessly pursuing the compensation they deserve.

 Mark also believes in giving back to the community which has blessed him with employment opportunities.
 As a member of the Volunteer Attorney Program, he volunteers dozens of hours of his time per year providing legal guidance to those who are unable to afford an attorney.
 In 2008, Mark was the recipient of the 2007-2008 Yavapai County New Volunteer Attorney of the Year awarded by the Volunteer Attorney Program.
 In 2009, he was honored with the 2008-2009 Yavapai County Pro Bono Attorney of the Year award.
-He has served on the Board of Directors of the Prescott Habitat for Humanity, as well as Franklin Phonetic School.
-Mark and his family (all girls!) attend Lifepointe Church in Prescott Valley, Arizona and he is a Big Brother with Big Brothers Big Sisters and a foster parent.
+He is a former member of the Board of Directors of the Prescott Habitat for Humanity, as well as Franklin Phonetic School.
+Presently, Mark is a board member of the Arizona Community Foundation and Another Journey, Inc. Mark is a Big Brother with Big Brothers Big Sisters and a foster parent.
 He also enjoys giving the Mingus Mountain Law Group Scholarship annually to a well deserving area senior with an interest in the legal profession.

 Mark is licensed to practice law in all state courts in Arizona and Missouri, as well as the United States District Court for the Western District of Missouri, the United States District Court for the District of Arizona, and the United States District Court for the District of Colorado.
 He is an active member of the Arizona Association for Justice, American Association for Justice, and the Yavapai Bar Association.